your-azure-coach/azure-trainings/instructions/view-markdown.md

 # How to view the lab instructions?

-> The training will provide you the download link for the training package
+> The trainer will provide you the download link for the training package

+* Download and unzip the training package

-* The lab instructions are written in *Markdown*.
+* The lab instructions are written in *Markdown*

 * Open **Visual Studio Code**